 At the same time, advertisers began hoarding PPE and and charging exorbitant prices.
 Google and Facebook quickly shifted their guidelines to ban all mask ads, meaning we needed to shift quickly, too.

 We tested various ideas, including influencer marketing, but none were as effective as the ads.
 Through creative messaging and video tactics, we were able to communicate that we had masks without violating platform rules against PPE advertising.
 This allowed us to more than replace lost revenue with mask sales.

 2021: Turning reactive buyers into long-term customers

-It certainly dropped a bit, but when we started marketing masks, we tried to maintain a long term view and only market to audiences that we thought may also buy our clothes.
-That set us up to convert many of those mask buyers into long term customers.
+As lockdowns started lifting in 2021, and mask sales ended, we anticipated a drop off in revenue.
+We maintained a long term view and only marketed to audiences that we thought may also buy our clothes.
+Our strategic decisions and nimble execution helped to convert many of those mask buyers into long term customers.

 By treating Blade + Blue like our own business.
 We worked closely with Peter to meet every challenge.
 In 3 years (excluding mask sales), we made significant improvements to the business together: